“You really can use the Bible as your primary textbook — even for grammar!”

 By the way, we love using the KJV in pronoun study.
 Knowing what the “thee’s” and “thou’s” mean and knowing their “case” helps immensely in understanding both the Bible and the way we use English today.
 The KJV’s use of these so-called “archaic” words makes it much more specific and understandable.
 It also helps us understand Hebrew and Greek, languages which have more pronouns than our modern English.
 We think you’ll really love learning all this!

 This curriculum is intended primarily for grades 5-12.
 We have found that children younger than 11 or 12 can have difficulty grasping abstract grammar concepts.
-We recommend postponing formal grammar instruction until your child seems able to understand it better.
+We recommend postponing formal grammar instruction until your child seems able to understand it better. or students using our Word Power series for grades K-8th, we recommend Foundations of Grammar for 9th grade.

 Even adults will love this curriculum – we know we did!
 If this is your first time learning grammar, don’t be nervous.
 We’re only an email away, and we’d love to help you out.